How Out of State Health Insurance Works

 Employer-Provided Health Insurance and Travel Insurance

 If you have employee benefits plans or group health insurance, you can contact your HR or employer plan administrator to find out more details about what is included in your employee group benefits plan and how it works.
-Before purchasing additional coverage, know that employers may offer travel insurance in the employee benefits package, and this may be the coverage you need once you compare options.
-It pays to ask and save money by avoiding extra costs.
+Employers may offer travel insurance in an employee benefits package, and this may be the coverage you need once you compare options.
+It pays to ask so you can save money by avoiding extra costs.